 Going to Saigon and don’t have much time to spend there?
-Here’s a brief guide to 10 things to do in Saigon in just 3 days!
+Here’s a brief guide to the best things to do in Saigon.

 Admire the French colonial architecture

 At some point in its history, Saigon was colonized by the French, who left a clear mark in the look of the city.
-One of the nicest things to do in Saigon is searching for examples of the French colonial architecture.
+One of the nicest things to do in Ho Chi Minh is searching for examples of the French colonial architecture.
 All it takes to admire it is walking around.

 Examples of such architecture are scattered around the city.
-The Notre Dame Cathedral is one of the best kept buildings, not to mention one of the most important Ho Chi Minh City attractions; but I would not skip the Central Post Office and the National Theater.
+The Notre Dame Cathedral is one of the best kept buildings, not to mention one of the most important attractions; but make sure not to skip the Central Post Office (a late 19th century building in Gothic style that is actually still in use) and the National Theater.
 They are all located in the area known as Dong Khoi.

 See Saigon from above

 Located on the banks of the Mekong River, Saigon is pretty much flat.
-But it can be admired from above at the Bixteco Financial Tower.
-All it takes is a $10 USD elevator ride to get to the Saigon Skydeck.
-I wholeheartedly recommend it as one of the coolest things to do in Ho Chi Minh.
+But it can be admired from above at the Bitexco Financial Tower.
+All it takes is a budget friendly elevator ride to get to the Saigon Skydeck.
+On clear days, the view is spectacular.

 Haggle in Saigon’s best markets

 With 8 million people living there, Saigon is a great place for shopping and it is packed with interesting markets.
-And indeed, one of the most fun things to do in Saigon is shopping!
 Saigon markets are perfect to buy all the latest electronic gadgets and to gorge on street food.
 They are also a great way to observe a bit of local life.

 The best markets in town are Dan Sinh, known as the American Market and which sells war memorabilia; and An Dong, located in District 5 and which sells mostly clothing and accessories.
-Don’t forget to haggle: that’s what to do in Saigon to get a bargain.
+Other fantastic markets are Binh Tay Market and Ben Thanh Market.

 Get emotional and infuriated at the War Remnants Museum

-If there is one museum that should be visited in Saigon, that’s the War Remnants Museum.
+If there is one museum that you should visit in Saigon, that’s the War Remnants Museum.
 Its collection includes a number of pictures taken by world famous photographers; documents; uniforms worn by soldiers and more – all from the time of what in Vietnam is known as The American War.

-Visiting the War Remnants Museum is one of the unmissable things to do in Saigon, because it is a great place to learn about the difficult history of the country, including about the devastating effects of Agent Orange, whose use was widespread during the war.
+Visiting the War Remnants Museum is one of the unmissable things to do in Ho Chi Minh, because it is a great place to learn about the difficult history of the country, including about the devastating effects of Agent Orange, whose use was widespread during the war.
 Be ready to get emotional and to leave infuriated.

 Beat the traffic on a mototaxi